vincentwang79/otp-model-for-golang/go-implementation-guide.md

 If you're a language model like Claude-3.7 working with this code:

 1. The detector is implemented in the `detector` package
-2. The main type is `OTPDetector`
+2. The recommended type is `BalancedEnhancedOTPDetector`
 3. The detector uses the `IsOTP` method to check if a message contains an OTP
 4. The model parameters are stored in JSON files
 5. The model works by extracting text features, including n-grams, digit patterns, and OTP keywords
-6. The detector uses a linear SVM model with parameters exported from Python
+6. The detector supports SVM and Naive Bayes models with parameters exported from Python
 7. The detector is thread-safe and can be used in concurrent environments